-After successful completion of Year Zero in our Essex Pathways Department, you progress to complete your course with our School of Biological Sciences.
+After successful completion of Year Zero in our Essex Pathways Department, you progress to complete your course with our School of Life Sciences.
 At Essex, our BSc Biochemistry focuses on structure-function relationships of biomolecules which offers insight into the interactions that occur in the complex cellular pathways that control vision and cell death.
 Biochemistry considers molecular-level processes across a range of disciplines including genetics, microbiology, forensics and medicines.
 Because of this breadth, biochemistry is hugely important, and advanced in this field over the past 100 years have been staggering.
 It’s an exciting time to be part of this fascinating area of study.

 In our large, friendly School, you learn through ha combination of lectures, seminars and practical lab sessions, giving you the opportunity to ask questions and develop skills by doing experiments at the laboratory bench.

 Two-thirds of our research is rated as “world-leading” or “internationally excellent” (REF 2014), and you learn from and work alongside our expert staff.

 Our research covers a wide spectrum of biochemistry.
 Key academic staff for this course include Dr Jonathan Worrall, who is researching new biotechnological applications for the antibiotic-producing actinobacterium Streptomycetes, and Dr Mike Hough, who is working on high-resolution structural biological methods (x-ray and crystallography) to determine protein and enzyme structures.